 Vegetables Are A Staple, While Berries Can Be Enjoyed In Moderation

-Vegetables are an important part of a primal eating plan, and these include green leafy vegetables, bright-coloured above-ground vegetables, such as peppers and eggplants, plus some root vegetables, such as carrots, parsnips, turnips.
+Vegetables are an important part of a primal eating plan, and these include green leafy vegetables, bright-colored above-ground vegetables, such as peppers and eggplants, plus some root vegetables, such as carrots, parsnips, turnips.
 Potatoes or other high-carb vegetables aren’t normally a part of the primal diet.

 Seasonal fruit, such as berries, can be enjoyed in moderation.
 They are a great source of antioxidants and micronutrients and can be a part of a primal eating plan.